Mario-Florio/json-database/README.md

 * `static findOneAndDelete(queryObject)` — Deletes first record matching query

 Notes and Limitations
-* The DB uses synchronous file I/O; performance may degrade on large datasets.
 * Update operation deletes then recreates the record; this is atomic in simple cases but not transactional.
-* No concurrency control; simultaneous writes may cause data corruption.
 * Designed for small local projects or prototyping.

 Testing